rohitgotecha/BikeSharingAssignment/README.md

 ## General Information
 - Provide general information about your project here.
+  A bike-sharing system is a service that allows people to check out bikes for free or at a cost for short-term shared use.
+Numerous bike share programs enable users to check out bikes from "docks," which are often computerized locations where users input payment details and the system unlocks the bike.
+After that, you can return this bike to any other dock in the system.
 - What is the background of your project?
 - What is the business probem that your project is trying to solve?
    Company needs a strategic solution because of the ongoing epidemic, which is causing significant revenue decreases.